-The primary differences between summer and spring pastures are, in summer-dry regions, leaf emergence rate and pasture growth rates are slower due to reduced moisture.
-Therefore, slowing down the round, or increasing the number of days in the rotation to capture the three-leaf stage will help maximise growth during the summer and increase feed available in the autumn months.
+The primary differences between summer and spring pastures are, in summer dry regions, leaf emergence rate and pasture growth rates are slower due to reduced moisture.
+Slowing down the round or increasing the number of days in the rotation to capture the three-leaf stage will help maximise growth during the summer and increase feed available in autumn months.
 See leaf stage.

 In summer-dry non-irrigated regions, high air temperatures and moisture stress can cause a build-up of dead material (stem and stalk) in the pasture base.